2009 FEI Nations Cup Promotional League

 The 2009 FEI Nations Cup Promotional League is the 2009 edition of the secondary international team Grand Prix show jumping competition run by the FEI.
 It is the follower of the (old) Nations Cup series.
 France won the (old) Nations Cup in the previous year.
 Sweden having been relegated from the 2008 Super League. because of new rules Sweden also start in the 2009 Meydan FEI Nations Cup.

 Canada waived its right to participate in the 2009 Meydan FEI Nations Cup, so also Italy have been promoted to the 2009 Meydan FEI Nations Cup.

 2009 is the first FEI Nations Cup Promotional League season with a Final.
 It was located at the CSIO Barcelona, in Barcelona, Spain, the location of the Samsung Super League Finals (2003 to 2008).

 Promotional League Europe

 The 2009 Nations Cup event in Athens-Markopoulo (October 1, 2010 to October 4, 2010) because of time reasons part of the 2010 Promotional League Europe.

-The six best-placed teams in the final raking have the chance to start in the 2009 Promotional League Final.
+The six best-placed teams in the final ranking have the chance to start in the 2009 Promotional League Final.